idiap/bob/INSTALL.md

  * CMAKE_BUILD_TYPE: options `Release` or `Debug` are supported
  * CMAKE_PREFIX_PATH: places to look-up for externals such as the dependencies listed above
- * WITH_PYTHON: if you would like to force a specific version of python, you can define it with this variable
- * WITH_IPYTHON: if you would like to force a specific version of ipython, you can define it with this variable
- * BOB_INSTALL_PYTHON_INTERPRETER: installs a shell wrapper for both python and ipython (if you have it) that prefixes the build or installation egg locations